Skip to main content

 Continue reading below

-Does natural menopause relief work?
+Do natural menopause treatments really work?

 Effectiveness

 Research is still ongoing to determine how effective herbal remedies for menopause are at easing symptoms.
-A review of 62 studies found modest reductions in the occurrences of hot flushes and vaginal dryness, although the need for further evidence was also identified.
-The quality of current evidence is a big limitation - as many as 74% of these studies had a high risk of bias that may influence their results.
+A review of 62 studies3 found modest reductions in the occurrences of hot flushes and vaginal dryness, although the need for further evidence was also identified.
+The quality of current evidence is a big limitation - as many as 74% of these studies had a high likelihood of bias that may influence their results.

 Adverse effects of herbal remedies

 While reports of side effects for herbal remedies are relatively rare, there are some mild symptoms that may occur.
-For example, black cohoshcan cause stomach upset, skin rashes, headache, vaginal bleeding, and weight gain.
-Some herbal remedies may also interact with drugs and cause side effects: one such example is St John's wort, which can increase the risk of side effects in people also taking certain antidepressants.
-Always consult your pharmacist, who will be able to advise on the safe natural and drug therapy combinations.
+For example, black cohosh5 can cause stomach upset, skin rashes, headache, vaginal bleeding, and weight gain.
+Some herbal remedies may also interact with drugs and cause side effects.

 Regulation

 Safety concerns regarding the lack of regulation are another important factor.
 The National Institute for Health and Care Excellence (NICE) cautions that herbal remedies which are not regulated by a medicine authority shouldn't be considered safe.
-This is because different products have different ingredients and concentrations, which may increase the risk of more serious side effects.
+This is because different products have different ingredients and concentrations, which may increase the odds of more serious side effects.

 Safety tips